Find how to settle medical debt.

 Millions of families file bankruptcy every year as a result of overwhelming medical bills.
 Some studies show that excessive health care costs is the number one reason that families have to file.
 The bankruptcy filings are often caused by patients either having no health insurance, having a serious illness, or being underinsured.
 However, even many people with health insurance can be overwhelmed.

-If you are one of those struggling, and you can’t afford to pay your medical debt or doctor and hospital bills, you should be able to reduce the amount you owe through a debt settlement program.
+If you are one of those struggling, and you can’t afford to pay your medical debt or doctor or any type of hospital bills, you should be able to reduce the amount you owe through a debt settlement program.
 Some people decide to try this themselves or they use a company or professional to help.
-With a debt settlement program, you can negotiate either yourself with the medical provider or you can use a third party company to do this.
+With a medical debt settlement program, you can negotiate either yourself with the health care provider or you can use a third party company to do this.
 The goal is to lower the total balance you owe on your debt and to also agree to a repayment plan that will meet the needs of both parties.
-You can save as much as 60% and avoid bankruptcy.
+While results will vary, you can save as much as 60% and avoid bankruptcy.

 Many studies and personal experiences say that it is easier to negotiate with a doctor or a hospital than it is say a credit card company or mortgage lender.
-Doctors and hospital are much less likely to go thru the process and expense of suing you, they tend to be more sympathetic to your situation, and do not want the bad publicity.
+Doctors and hospitals are much less likely to go thru the process and expense of suing you.
+In addition, they tend to be more sympathetic to your situation, and do not want the bad publicity.

 How do settlement companies help?

-Hundreds of companies, both non profit and for profit debt settlement companies, exist that can advise you and handle the negotiations and paperwork for you.
+Hundreds of companies, both non profit and for profit debt settlement companies, exist that can advise you.
+They can also handle the negotiations and paperwork for you.
 They will review your financial situation, including your unpaid medical bills and also check your account for the all too common billing errors.
 They know the tricks of the trade and have relationships in the industry.
 They will use their expertise to contact the doctor or hospital and try to have your debt eliminated, and negotiate a reasonable payment plan for you on your bills.

-It can’t be stressed enough that companies and organizations are experts at dealing with billing agencies, hospitals, debt collectors, and individual physicians.
+It can’t be stressed enough that companies and organizations are experts at dealing with billing agencies, hospitals, debt collectors, as well as individual physicians.
 They know the regulations and the state law.
 They also know how to deal with medical debt collectors.
 They also have a good idea based upon past experiences how much of your medical debt can be forgiven in your situation.
+Using a third part can be an effective way to settle outstanding or overwhelming debts.

 Many non-profit credit and debt counseling agencies can help patients deal with their medical bills.
 Not only that, but they can also address any other financial difficulties that a family may be facing.
+Low income families as well as seniors may use these health care debt settlement services for free.
 Organizations operate in every state.
 Find information on non-profit credit counselors.

 Settle medical debt with hospital or doctor